 Rain Increases Harvest

-Rain Lower the Water Remperature
+Rain Lowers the Water Temperature

 Among the elements that influence the behavior and growth of catfish is water temperature.
 The recommended temperature range for catfish is between 68 and 82 degrees Fahrenheit, with 72 to 76 degrees excellent.